What Does Distilling Vodka Do

 The boiling point of each component will vary depending on its composition, so understanding the temperature requirements for each component is essential for successful distillation.
 If a component has an unusually high boiling point, it may not evaporate properly or at all if the temperature is too low.
 Conversely, if the temperature gets too high, the components may evaporate too quickly and can cause problems with condensation.

-See also What Is Distilled Water And Is It Safe To Drink
+See also Is It Safe To Drink Distilled Water All The Time

 Controlling temperature during distillation also helps separate components with similar boiling points.
 By raising and lowering temperatures in certain intervals, components can be separated one-by-one as they have different boiling points over different ranges of temperatures.